 What’s that smell?

 A male koala is easily distinguished by a brown mark on his chest.
 The brown mark is his scent gland which he rubs against the base of the trees in his territory as well as rubbing it on the trunk as he climbs.
 In doing this he marks out his territory and attracts females.
-If you can smell a strong odour, it may be the males in front of you.

 Size does matter